JessicaPerez1/Eat-Da-Burger/README.md

 ## Usage

-- The user is able to view a list of Burgers that are on the menu, view a list of Burgers that have been eaten and even add their own Burger to either list mentionned above.
+- After opening the local host port in the browser, the user is able to view a list of Burgers that are on the menu, view a list of Burgers that have been eaten and even add their own Burger to either list.

 ### Github-repository